 In accordance with the Charter of the City of San Diego, and under authority granted by the City Council, the Treasurer is responsible for investing the unexpended cash in the City Treasury.
-This investment policy applies to all the investment activities of the City of San Diego, except for the employees' retirement funds, which are administered separately, the proceeds of certain debt issues which are invested in qualified mutual funds or managed and invested by trustees appointed under indenture agreements, and the assets of trust funds which are placed in the custody of the Funds Commission by Council ordinance.
-All financial assets of all other funds shall be administered in accordance with the provisions of this policy.
+This investment policy The City Treasurer's Investment Policy (Policy) applies to all the investment activities of the City of San Diego, except for the employees' retirement funds, which are administered separately, the proceeds of certain debt issues which are invested in qualified mutual funds or managed and invested by trustees appointed under indenture agreements, and the assets of trust funds which are placed in the custody of the Funds Commission by Council ordinance.
+All financial assets of all other funds shall be administered in accordance with the provisions of this policyPolicy.